unexist/blog/_drafts/logging-vs-tracing.md

 quarkus.log.console.format=%d{yyyy-MM-dd HH:mm:ss,SSS} %-5p [%c{2.}] (%t) %X %s%e%n
 ```

-And after this change the log dutifully includes our value:
+But after this change the log dutifully includes our value:

 ###### **Log**:
 ```log
 2022-01-19 16:46:14,298 INFO  [de.un.sh.to.ad.TodoResource] (executor-thread-0) {todo_id=8659a492-1b3b-42f6-b25c-3f542ab11562} Created todo
 ```

+Adding all the parameters either manually or via [MDC][] allows to write better filter queries for
+our values, but we are still using an unstructured format which cannot be parsed easily.

 #### Structured logs

-An easy solution here is to switch the format from something unstructured to something that is inherently structured and the
+Switching to a structured format further improves the searchability and allows to include
+additional meta information like the calling class or the host name and to add (business)
+analytics.
-defacto standard many logging libraries already support is JSON.
+The defacto standard for structured logs is [JSON][] and supported widely.

-Here is an example of a structured log entry:

-The example from [quarkus-logging-json][] looks like this:
+The [quarkus-logging-json][] extension adds this capability:

 ###### **Structured log**:
 ```json